 Tickeron ratings are formulated such that a rating of 1 designates the most successful stocks in a given industry, while a rating of 100 points to the least successful stocks for that industry.

-WELL's Price Growth Rating (50) in the Real Estate Investment Trusts industry is in the same range as OHI (55).
-This means that WELL’s stock grew similarly to OHI’s over the last 12 months.
+WELL's Price Growth Rating (12) in the Real Estate Investment Trusts industry is somewhat better than the same rating for OHI (45).
+This means that WELL’s stock grew somewhat faster than OHI’s over the last 12 months.

 | OHI | WELL | |